-On mindfulness and travel
+On Mindfulness and Travel

-During my travels, I never attained what could be called a “state” of calm but I certainly have moments of it, many of them.
-It’s a bursting-out-of-your-chest feeling of wonder and awe and gratitude, and despite not being a remotely religious person it makes me want to press my forehead to the ground, to touch the earth in physical way.
+During my travels, I never attained what could be called a “state” of calm but I certainly had moments of it, many of them.
+They were bursting-out-of-your-chest feelings of wonder and awe and gratitude, and despite not being a remotely religious person it made me want to press my forehead to the ground and to touch the earth in physical way.

 “When they came back to me a few weeks later, they said, “Well, in the ancient literature we found a description called ‘savikalpa samadhi’.
 That means that you see things as you see them with your eyes, but you experience them emotionally and viscerally, as with ecstasy, and a sense of total unity and oneness.”